-Since you can read the first part at Amazon (once this edition is up there), here are some other selections.
+Since you can read the first part at Amazon, here are some other selections.
 But I’m not giving away anything important!
 Here is a bit from Chapter 4:

 Lauren said, “I have been puzzling over it all and I don’t know what to think.
 The thing that puzzles me the most, I guess, is why Mark was here in the library.
 I’m assuming he had a heart attack, but really I don’t know that.
 I’m thinking that you may have some ideas that haven’t occurred to me.”

 Grace nodded.
 “Frankly, I think he could have been murdered.”

 “I just think that so many people wanted him out of their lives, and maybe someone wanted him gone badly enough to take action.”

 “Do you think it being the night of the banquet means it was library-related?”
 Lauren asked.